 Hi, my name is Joe McShaw.
 You may have seen me around the greenhouse and maybe you haven’t but that is where I spend most of my day.
 I’m the one who is responsible for the plant’s quality and plant care.
-So please remember if there is any issues with the plants in the greenhouse, it is my concern not the others that work here.
+So please remember if there are any issues with the plants in the greenhouse, it is my concern not the others that work here.
 If there are any issues, problems or concerns regarding the plants, please ask for me to answer them.
-So let's discuss how I got to where I am.

 We had to decide to either to do more with the greenhouses or expand the vegetable farm.
-At the time of this debate the greenhouses were doing much better than the vegetable farm.
-So we put all of our attention towards the greenhouse and it took off to what it is today.
-2002 was the next time we had to make a large decision.
-We had about 60,000 square feet of greenhouses on Honeymoon Hill Road so we had many customers coming through.
-Having so many people come to our greenhouse on Honeymoon Hill Road, made things change for us.
+At the time of this debate, the greenhouses were doing much better than the vegetable farm.
+We made the decision to put all our attention towards the greenhouse and it took off to what it is today.

-We still have our old place on Honeymoon Hill Road, but it is an overflow facility only.
+We still have our old place on Honeymoon Hill Road, but it is an overflow facility only and is not open to the public.
 It consists of an area just to grow our plants so that can reach their full potential to be moved and sold at the location on the highway.
 Just think we need to water and take care of plants in all locations of greenhouses and we fill both areas for spring too.

-There is a lot more to add to this story but it is getting pretty long.
+We dedicate our time and effort for you to have the best experience you can as a customer.
 I hope this gives you an idea how much me and my family love our business.
 We are truly thankful for everyone who comes to our place to purchase our plants.
-We are proud to be one of the best greenhouses in Wisconsin!
+We are proud to be one of the best greenhouses in Wisconsin.